truonghoangnguyen/nikaya2/docs/kinhtuongung/sujato-en/35-linked-discourses-on-the-six-sense-fields.md

 This is that practice that's conducive to extinguishment."

 <!--pg-->
-### N 35.148 The Suffering as Conducive to Extinguishment *Dukkhanibbānasappāyasutta*
+### SN 35.148 The Suffering as Conducive to Extinguishment *Dukkhanibbānasappāyasutta*

 "Mendicants, I will teach you a practice that's conducive to extinguishment.
 Listen ...